23 Mar 2018

 Over the past 70 years travel has evolved dramatically with deliveries of milk house-to-house still being made by horse and cart throughout Britain in the 1950s.
 Britain's working animals were key in the economic and social development of the country before they were steadily replaced by mechanical vehicles such as buses.
 Today’s buses continue to play a critical role in the economic activity of the area connecting people and places and the introduction of contactless payments on-board is the next step in the evolution of travel making it easier to travel by bus.

-The initiative allows passengers to pay for their travel with a contactless credit or debit card, as well as Apple Pay and Android Pay.
+The initiative allows passengers to pay for their travel with a contactless credit or debit card, as well as Apple Pay and Google Pay.
 Passengers in Aberdeenshire, Moray, the Highlands and Orkney will benefit from the latest technology which will make boarding quicker and easier.
 There are currently over 100 million contactless cards in circulation in the UK.

 Mark Whitelocks, Managing Director of Stagecoach North Scotland, said: "Bus travel is experiencing a complete transformation and we are delighted to be able to celebrate this today.
 We continue to invest in new technology to make it easier than ever to catch the bus.
 From contactless technology and mobile apps to greener vehicles with lower emissions benefitting the environment, buses are the simpler, smarter and greener mobility solution.
 We will look forward to welcoming passengers on board to try the latest improvement we have introduced to our network across North Scotland."